Last updated on November 20th, 2022

-Chandeliers can make an amazing statement piece in a room and always have.
-But if you don’t keep a chandelier clean, it can never dazzle with the sparkle and brilliance that it is intended to have.
+Chandeliers can make an amazing statement piece in a room and always have historically.
+But if you don’t maintain and keep a chandelier fixture clean, it likely won’t dazzle with the sparkle and brilliance that it’s intended to have.

-And sure– cleaning a chandelier can seem like a big chore.
-Cleaning something so delicate and so high off the ground can present its own challenges.
-But having a beautiful looking centerpiece to a room in your home can be worth the hassle and more.
+Sure, cleaning a chandelier can seem like a big chore.
+Cleaning something so delicate, if decorated with many crystals for example, as well as so high off the ground can present its own challenges.
+But having a beautiful-looking centerpiece in a room in your home can be worth the hassle of keeping a chandelier clean.

-If you’re unsure of how to clean a chandelier, we’ll walk you through the easy steps so that you can keep it looking just like new.
-Likewise, check out our chandelier installation tips if you need some guidance and setting up a chandelier.
+If you’re unsure of how to clean a chandelier, we’ll share some easy steps so that you can keep it looking just like new.
+Likewise, check out our chandelier installation tips if you need some guidance on setting up a chandelier.